jordymeow/meow-gallery/readme.txt

 == Changelog ==

+= 4.3.3 (2023/03/21) =
+* Fix: There was an issue with maps, if you were using them.
+* Note: Meow needs some love!
+If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
+Thank you! 💕

 = 4.3.2 (2023/02/21) =
 * Update: New admin, and UI framework.
-* Note: We need some love :) If you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post) :) That motivates us a lot.
-Thank you!

 = 4.3.1 (2023/01/06) =
 * Fix: Avoid the E_PARSE error on some PHP versions.